-New project: I'm working as co-Investigator on an AHRC funded project 'Roman and Late Antique Artefacts from Egypt: Understanding Society and Culture' http://bit.ly/2xdEYHk and http://blogs.kent.ac.uk/egypt-artefacts/
+Current project: I'm co-Investigator on an AHRC-funded project 'Roman and Late Antique Artefacts from Egypt: Understanding Society and Culture'.

-I have taught and held research positions at the following institutions:
+I came to ManMet in 2015, and have previously taught and held research positions at:

 Newcastle University, Lecturer in Ancient History, 2014/15

 Birkbeck, University of London, Lecturer in Roman History, 2011-14

 Universitet i Oslo, Visiting Professor in Roman History, May 2013